• Home

 2. Heat up two tbs of oil in a skillet over medium heat.
 Once oil is hot add the fideo.

 3. Toast the fideo until golden brown.
+Make sure to stir it frequently to prevent it from burning.
 This should take about 5-7 minutes.

 5. Now add the water, knorr chicken bouillon and salt.